 The VBA OCT function is listed under the data type conversion category of VBA functions.
 When you use it in a VBA code, it can convert a number into octal notation () and return the value as a string.
-You can learn more about the octal numeral system from here.
+You can learn more about the octal numeral system here.

 - Number: An integer for which you want to convert to octal.

-To practically understand how to use VBA OCT function, you need to go through the below example where we have written a vba code by using it:
+To practically understand how to use the VBA OCT function, you need to go through the below example where we have written a vba code by using it:

 In the above example, we have used the OCT to convert decimals to octal and hexadecimal to octal.

 - If the value specified is a value other than a number or a number that can’t be recognized as a number, VBA will return the run-time 13 error.